Table of contents

 Average Auto Insurance Rates by Driving Record

 |Infractions||Average Monthly Premium|

-Rates can vary wildly depending on your driving record.
-Drivers who avoid accidents and tickets will pay much lower rates than those with infractions.
-In Atlanta, having a single accident on your record will usually get you rates around $149 a month.
-Similarly, if you have one ticket on your record, you will be looking at an average rate of around $170.
+Your driving record can have a huge impact on your car insurance rates.
+Drivers with clean records will pay much lower rates than those with accidents or violations.
+In Atlanta, a driving record with one accident will usually get you a rate around $164 a month.
+Likewise, if you have one ticket, you'll be looking at an average rate of around $143.

 Average Insurance Rates by Vehicle

 |Vehicle Age||Average Monthly Premium|

 According to the first table above, the cheapest vehicles to insure in Atlanta are by and large trucks and vans, at $113 per month.

 Car owners, on the other hand, typically pay around $132 per month, while SUV drivers can expect to pay about $125 a month for auto insurance coverage.

 Depending on your vehicle's age, you can also expect to see slightly different rates.
 Generally, the most expensive vehicles to insure are going to be newer ones.
 However, once your car is a few years old, you may start to see your monthly premium decrease.
 The most expensive vehicles to insure in Atlanta are vehicles less than one year old.

 Your rates can also vary depending on the age of your vehicle.
 Generally, newer vehicles are going to cost the most to insure.
 However, once your car is a few years old, you may start to see your rates drop back down a bit.
 The most expensive vehicles to insure in Atlanta, for eample, are vehicles less than or equal to one-year-old and four-to-five years old.